 As such, because there is no evidence of any unusual circumstance based on the features of the project, let alone substantial evidence, the City Council does need not to address the second prong of the test, i.e., whether there is a reasonable possibility of a significant environmental impact as a result of unusual circumstances.
 Citizens, 242 Cal.
 App.
 4th at 588, n.24. ("A negative answer as to the question of whether there are unusual circumstances means the exception does not apply" and the use of the categorical exemption is affirmed).
 Even if the City Council chose to address it, there is no showing that any purported unusual circumstances create a "reasonable possibility" that the Project may result in a "significant environmental impact."
-This is true because the HO imposed conditions of approval which address safety concerns raised by the Objecting Neighbor.
+This is true because the HO imposed conditions of approval that address safety concerns raised by the Objecting Neighbor.
 April 22 Staff Report, at 17-18; HO January 11 Letter, Attachment B. The City enforces municipal codes that "ensure the safety of new development; as verified through the City's grading permit, demolition permit, and building permit plan-check review process; and through a series of on-site inspections by city staff during site grading, demolition and construction."
 April 21 Staff Report, at 17.
 Indeed, any purported environmental impact relating to soil displacement, stress on the hillside and liquefaction zones, is not only speculative and unsupported by expert opinion, but the "merits of the claim are questionable."
 HO March 20 Addendum, at 2.
+The Geotechnical Engineer also provided additional written responses addressing the neighbor's concerns and showing there is no merit to them.